 10. Go Temple Hopping

 There's a reason Bali is called "the land of a thousand temples" - it's because everywhere you turn, you are among the most beautiful and intricate temples.
 I heard once that Bali is home to over 20,000 temples on just the island alone - and I believe it.
 As you drive along most gangs (i.e. streets) in Bali, you'll come across small shrines in offices, shops and houses.
 And then bigger temples for villages, regions, and states.
-While all are beautiful, my favourite temples on the island include: Tirta Empul Temple (where you can bathe in holy water), Ulun Danu Beratan Temple (for the picturesque views on the lake), Uluwatu Temple (for cliff the views), and Kehen Temple in Bangli (simply because it's huge and majestic)!
+While all are beautiful, my favourite temples on the island include: Tirta Empul Temple (where you can bathe in holy water), Ulun Danu Beratan Temple (for the picturesque views on the lake), Uluwatu Temple (for the cliff views), and Kehen Temple in Bangli (simply because it's huge and majestic)!

 11. Scoot Around and Get Lost

 The best way too see Bali is to hop on a scooter and explore.
-In fact, the cheapest and most efficient way to get around the better part of Indonesia/South East Asia is via scooter.
+In fact, the cheapest and most efficient way to get around the better part of Indonesia/Southeast Asia is via scooter.
 You can rent one in Bali for as low as $4 USD per day (or $44/month) and gas costs about $2-4 USD per week.
-The roads can be busy and scary when you first start so attempt at your own risk.
+The roads can be busy and scary when you first start, so attempt at your own risk.
 However, once you become comfortable, it becomes a breeze and is a great way to see Indonesia!
 In Bali specifically, I suggest riding around and getting lost in the rice fields!

 12. Catch a Sunset

 The sunsets in Bali are some of the best I've seen in the world - period.
 Head to any beachside bar along the coast as often as feasible to catch the pinks, purples and orange hues!